1

 How much do marijuana doctor jobs pay per year?

-As of Jul 13, 2026, the average yearly pay for marijuana doctor in the United States is $180,312.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for marijuana doctor in the United States is $180,312.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $100,000.00 and $233,500.00 per year, depending on experience, location, and employer.

-What does it take to become a marijuana doctor?
+What is a marijuana doctor?

-What are the typical challenges a Marijuana Doctor faces when evaluating patients for medical cannabis use?
+What are the typical challenges a marijuana doctor faces when evaluating patients for medical cannabis use?

 Marijuana Doctors often encounter challenges such as staying up-to-date with rapidly changing state and federal regulations, accurately assessing whether a patient's symptoms and medical history qualify for medical cannabis use, and addressing patients' expectations regarding treatment outcomes.
 Additionally, they must navigate complex conversations about potential benefits and risks, especially given the limited large-scale clinical research.
 Collaboration with other healthcare providers and maintaining thorough documentation are also important aspects of the role.